S-Elephant/Elephant.NuGets/Database/Elephant.Database/README.md

 Some files have been moved into a different project.
 You may also need the NuGet [Elephant.Database.Abstractions](https://www.nuget.org/packages/Elephant.Database.Abstractions) and also the NuGets [Elephant.Types.Results](https://www.nuget.org/packages/Elephant.Types.Results) and [Elephant.Types.Results.Abstractions](https://www.nuget.org/packages/Elephant.Types.Results.Abstractions).

 The ResponseWrappers are no longer used.

+## 0.9.0 &rarr; 0.10.0

+Add the "Async" (without double quotes) to your calls and overrides.